Broyojo/minecraft-open-edition/README.md

 ## What is the point of this project?

 It is to facilitate a free, open source, and unofficial version of Minecraft that is not governed by Microsoft or Mojang.
 Being open source, it can be better than the original Minecraft in every way, while staying free and secure.
 Plus, it runs in the browser so it is very easy for people to play it as their is no download required.
 This project is under the MIT license, contributions are welcome!
+The textures I am using for testing are Ewan Howell's great [f8thful textures](https://www.curseforge.com/minecraft/texture-packs/f8thful).

 ## Architecture (WIP)